-“Upon the death of the said HELEHA DUKAS and the said MARGOT EINSTEIN, this trust shall terminate … and all literary rights and property, shall pass and be distributed to HEBREW UNIVERSITY…”
+“Upon the death of the said HELEHA DUKAS and the said MARGOT EINSTEIN, this trust shall terminate … and all literary rights and property, shall pass and be distributed to HEBREW UNIVERSITY…” (see [25]).

-After the death of Elsa, Einstein’s second wife, “Dukas became housekeeper in the Mercer Street home in addition to carrying out her duties as secretary.”
-Together with the mathematician Banesh Hoffmann, Dukas was the co-author of Albert Einstein, Creator and Rebel, 1972 and co-edditor of Albert Einstein, the Human Side, 1979.
+After the death of Elsa, Einstein’s second wife, “Dukas became housekeeper in the Mercer Street home in addition to carrying out her duties as secretary (see [10], p.11).”
+Together with the mathematician Banesh Hoffmann, Dukas was the co-author of Albert Einstein, Creator and Rebel, 1972 and co-editor of Albert Einstein, the Human Side, 1979 [see [10], p.
+12).

+2.1.
 Sending Einstein’s Library to Israel